-5.18 Animated Toolbar Icons
+5.19 Animated Toolbar Icons

 Some icons on your toolbar are animated by default.
 Many icons, including toggle icons and those that you add yourself, can be animated.
 The main exceptions are tools that simply execute a command, such as New Project.
-The item grouping and move envelope points with media items tool are animated by default..
+The item grouping and move envelope points with media items tool are animated by default.
 Toolbar animation is managed in the Customize menus/toolbars dialog (see Customizing REAPER Toolbars).

 - 1. Right click over the toolbar background area and choose Customize toolbar ... from the menu.
 This will open the Customize menus/toolbar dialog with Main toolbar selected. - 2.
 In the first column, right-click on the name of the tool that you wish to modify.
 From the context menu choose Highlight with animation based on toggle state. - 3.
-A submenu of options will be displayed.
-These are explained below. - 4.
-Make your choice or choices from this submenu. - 5.
+A submenu of options will be displayed. (explained below.
+Make your choice(s) from this submenu.) - 4.
 Click the Apply button.
 When you have finished making your changes click on OK.